agent-elli0t/agent-elli0t.github.io/_posts/2024-05-30-agent-sudo-tryhackme-walkthrough.md

 ![Screenshot from 2024-05-30 10-52-30](https://github.com/f141ne0/f141ne0.github.io/assets/165682600/cbe38abb-008a-439b-9f99-0cfb6392e441)

-Agent R's signature indicates that the codename is most likely a single letter.
-We're told to use this codename as the user agent.
+Upon visiting the webpage, it displays an announcement indicating to check the `/agent_C_attention.php` page using a specific User-Agent.
+The instructions hint that the User-Agent should be the codename "C".

-Because we didn't know the codename, I utilised Burp Suite's Intruder to intercept.
+To intercept the request and change the User-Agent, I used Burp Suite's Intruder.

 ![Screenshot from 2024-05-30 10-53-19](https://github.com/f141ne0/f141ne0.github.io/assets/165682600/a311ddb0-f341-4d6d-b17d-f2a269f2dd7a)

+Here's how the modified HTTP request looks like:

 ```
 GET / HTTP/1.1